capstonethesis12345/amis/README.md

 # amis
-This is a software development application made for our capstone project Proposed and developed by Marlo, Isagani, Jeffrey, and Romerey
+This is a software development application made for our capstone project.
+Proposed and developed by Marlo, Isagani, Jeffrey, and Romerey

 Functions involved in the data are the following:
 -------------------------------------------------